 California governor's 'first dog' Sutter has died

-"Sutter" Brown, a Pembroke Welsh corgi christened California's first dog by his owner Gov. Jerry Brown, died Friday following a brief illness.
-He was 13.
-The dog's health had deteriorated rapidly in recent days and the decision was made to say goodbye, the governor's press office said in a statement.
+Sutter Brown, the Pembroke Welsh corgi christened California's first dog by his owner Gov. Jerry Brown, has died at age 13.
+The governor's press office said in a statement Friday that the dog's health had deteriorated rapidly in recent days and the decision was made to say goodbye.
+Sutter was a fixture at the Capitol and on the campaign trail where he softened the image of the cantankerous governor.

 Add your comments below